22CSR041/Cafe-site/README.md

-Café Website
+Café Website:
 Welcome to the Café Website project!
 This project is a fully responsive website for a café, featuring multiple sections that showcase the café's offerings, atmosphere, and contact information.
 The website is designed to provide a seamless user experience across all devices, from desktops to mobile phones.

-Table of Contents
+Table of Contents:

 Live Demo
 Features